kadetat/sphinx-template/source/paper/index.rst

 Conclusion
 ----------
-One of the most popular python web frameworks in the world, Django has built some of the most used web applications right now.
+One of the most popular Python web frameworks in the world, Django has built some of the most used web applications right now.
 Django is a popular web framework due to its architecture and out-of-the-box features which allows Django to excel in building bigger,complex projects.
 Used by developers across